-When you open a project in JetBrains Rider, the default user interface looks as follows:
+When you open a solution in JetBrains Rider, the default user interface looks as follows:

 Depending on the set of plugins and configuration settings, your IDE may look and behave differently.

 Use the editor to read, write, and explore your source code , resources, and decompiled code.

 Action indicators and action list

 Open action list: Alt+Enter